riccardo-giomi/rails-7.1-quickstart/templates/base/README.md

    examples on how to expand on those
 2. Model code will also have a couple of sensible variants already defined
-3. The Front-end presents these fields appropriately, with the possibility to click on the image to get a gull-size modal where applicable
+3. The Front-end presents these fields appropriately, with the possibility to click on the image to get a full-size modal where applicable
 4. Forms will have the same features as per `:attachment` and `:attachments` above
-5. Generated specs will already include tests for the additional validations and variants.
+5. Generated specs will already include tests for the additional validations and variants, plus commented-out examples of possible specs for additional validations

 The variants defined for images are `:gallery` (resized to 300x300) and `:thumb` (100x100).
 The last one is not used anywhere for the moment.